cesargb/laravel-logs-rotate/README.md

 `Cesargb\File\Rotate\Events\RotateIsNotNecessary`

-If file log not exists or is empty this event will be fired.
+If file log does not exist or is empty this event will be fired.

 It has two public properties: